van-ibm/hyper-ibmcloud-target/README.md

 Hyper IBM Cloud Target
 =========

 Hyper IBM Cloud Target is a status line plugin for [Hyper](https://hyper.is/).

 - Displays [IBM Cloud CLI](https://console.bluemix.net/docs/cli/index.html#overview) configured targets
 - Automatically fetches accounts, resource groups, orgs, and spaces when targets change
 - Select a target to run the corresponding CLI command

+**Target supports Hyper 2.1.0, which is not yet posted for download.** Use the [steps](https://github.com/zeit/hyper#contribute) on the Hyper GitHub page to build Hyper.
+(It's easier than you'd think.)

 ![](screenshot.png)